 A final thought

-This article has hopefully given you some food-for-thought on how to approach your digital growth.
+We hope this article has given you some food-for-thought on how to approach your digital growth.

 Online Growth Guru is a leading digital marketing agency for food and drink.
 Please get in touch if you are looking for support with your digital strategies and growth.
-Particulalry in the following areas
+Particularly in the following areas: